data-bomb/Ghidra-Scripts/README.md

 ### makesigi.py

 Immediately generate a SourceMod-ready signature at the start of the current function.
 The goal for this script is to have the same masking strategy as the original IDA makesig.idc.
-It's based on the original Ghidra conversion script by nosoop (https://github.com/nosoop/ghidra_scripts).
+It's based on the converted Ghidra script by nosoop (https://github.com/nosoop/ghidra_scripts).